IsaacScript/isaacscript/docs/rules/format-slash-slash-comments.md

 /// <reference path="foo1.d.ts" />
 ```

-You can open GitHub issues if you find situations where this rule should be smarter.
+You can open a GitHub issue if you find a situation where this rule should be smarter.

 ## Options and Defaults